Proven-Paradox/shaper-system/Handbook.md

 Action: Major
 Prerequisites: [Elemental Attunement (Any)](#elemental-attunement)
 Range: Melee
-Targets: 1 enemy
+Targets: 1 foe
 Cost: 7 HP
 Damage: x2 (Fire/Ice/Earth/Sky/Light/Dark)
 Effect: You may only use an Element that you have taken the corresponding [Elemental Attunement](#elemental-attunement) for.
-This Attack targets the enemy's Mental Defense rather than Physical Defense.
+This Attack targets the foe's Mental Defense rather than Physical Defense.
 Description: Channeling elemental energy into a melee strike.
 This could be igniting one's hands with fire, swinging an ice sword, lightning kicks, and similar elemental attacks.

 #### Friendly Fire